 The “eyes of the LORD” represent His omniscience and providence.
 No one can hide anything from Him.
 God is sovereign and continually protects Israel with His presence and knowledge.

 Those who operate by faith trust God to work in ministry.

 There are always those in ministry who will be pessimistic about possibilities.
 This is often true when there are significant projects at hand or a change of programs.
-These types are often people who want the ministry to succeed, but they do not have enough faith to see it through.
-However, those who operate by faith do not look at problems from their viewpoint but God’s viewpoint.
+These types are often people who want the ministry to succeed but do not have enough faith to see it through.
+However, those who operate by faith do not look at problems from their viewpoint but from God’s viewpoint.